elizabetholsavsky/password-generator/README.md

 ## Description

+This webpage was created as part of a UT Full Stack Flex Coding Bootcamp challenge.
+I modified starter code to create a simple password generator.
 This password generator creates a random password 8-128 characters in length.
 Users can choose the length of the password as well as which characters to include through a series of prompts and confirmations.
 Character options include uppercase letters, lowercase letters, numbers, and special characters.

 https://elizabetholsavsky.github.io/password-generator/